Recitatif: First encounter

 Twyla and Roberta first meet within the confines of an orphanage for children, St. Bonny's (named after St. Bonaventure), because each has been taken away from her mother.
-Roberta's mother is ill; Twyla's mother "just likes to dance all night."
-We learn immediately that the girls look different from one another: one is black, one is white, although we are not told which is which.
+Roberta's mother is ill and Twyla's mother "just likes to dance all night."
+We learn immediately that the girls look different from one another as one is black, one is white, although we are not told which is which.
 Despite their initially hostile feelings, they are drawn together because of their similar circumstances.

-The two girls turn out to be "more alike than unalike."
-They were both "dumped" there.
-They become allies against the "big girls on the second floor" (whom they call "gar-girls", a name they get from mishearing the word "gargoyle"), as well as against the home's "real orphans", the children whose parents have died.
+The two girls turn out to be "more alike than unalike" as they were both "dumped" at the orphanage.
+They become allies against the "big girls on the second floor", whom they call "gar-girls" (a name they get from mishearing the word "gargoyle"), as well as against the home's "real orphans", the children whose parents have died.
 They share a fascination with Maggie, the old, sandy-colored woman "with legs like parentheses" who works in the home's kitchen and is unable to speak.